zk-ruby/zk/README.markdown

 * _ACLS: HOW DO THEY WORK?!_  ACL support is mainly faith-based now.
 I have not had a need for ACLs, and the authors of the upstream [twitter/zookeeper][] code also don't seem to have much experience with them/use for them (purely my opinion, no offense intended).
 If you are using ACLs and you find bugs or have suggestions, I would much appreciate feedback or examples of how they *should* work so that support and tests can be added.

 * ZK::Client supports asynchronous calls of all basic methods (get, set, delete, etc.) however these versions are kind of inconvenient to use.
-There is a [branch][async-branch] for making improvements in this regard.
-This will be improved in the near-term as a related EventMachine-based project will be making use of these.
+For a fully evented stack, try [zk-eventmachine][], which is designed to be compatible and convenient to use in event-driven code.

 * ZooKeeper "chroot" [connection syntax][chroot] _(search for "chroot" in page)_ is not currently working in the C drivers, and I don't have tests for the Java version.
 This hasn't been an incredibly high priority item, but support for this feature is intended.

 * I am currently in the process of cleaning up the API documentation and converting it to use [YARD][].
-You can follow along on [this branch][dev/yard] which will be merged into master and released ASAP.

 [twitter/zookeeper]: https://github.com/twitter/zookeeper
 [async-branch]: https://github.com/slyphon/zk/tree/dev%2Fasync-conveniences